All Episodes

 Well, it recognizes reality in the first place.

-You know, after 70 years of stumbling around, America's finally found out where Israel's capital is, and of course, that's where we put our embassy.
+You know, after 70 years of stumbling around, America's finally found out where Israel's capital is.

-I think that's extraordinarily important for American credibility around the world, the contrast with Barack Obama and his famous comment about red lines if uh Syria moved its chemical weapons around and then failing to follow through could not be clearer.
+The contrast with Barack Obama and his famous comment about red lines if Syria moved its chemical weapons around and then failing to follow through could not be clearer.

-And I think that's uh very important for American national security because we are more likely to remain at peace and unchallenged if people believe America's word.
+And I think that's very important for American national security because we are more likely to remain at peace and unchallenged if people believe America's word.

 Let's go to what's happened in North Korea.

-I mentioned all the the rockets stop firing.
+I mentioned all the rockets stopped firing.

 We're now talking about denuclearization, the crossing of the DMZ.

-Certainly with the announcement of Kim Jong-un that the West can watch him shut down his reactors.
+Certainly, with the announcement of Kim Jong-un that the West can watch him shut down his reactors, I was a little stunned by that, taken aback by that statement.

-Your your thoughts.
+Your thoughts.

 Well, we'll see what he actually does.

-Uh so we're we're planning for the uh meeting in Singapore on June the twelfth, a lot of work to do.
+So we're planning for the meeting in Singapore on June the 12th.

-Uh and and I think that's important.
+And I think that's important.

-I think rather than months and even years of preparatory negotiations, uh, the two of them will get together and we'll see, and the president's uh gonna judge better than anybody else whether uh Kim has really made up his mind to give up nuclear weapons, and if he has, then a lot of things are possible.
+I think rather than months and even years of preparatory negotiations, the two of them will get together and we'll see.

 Yeah.

-Let's talk about why I look, I've given my reason to this audience about the mullets in Iran and their their threat, uh, their proxy wars they've been fighting, killing Americans inside of uh Iraq.
+Look, I've given my reason to this audience about the mullahs in Iran and their threat, their proxy wars they've been fighting, killing Americans inside of Iraq.

-Uh is there further fallout in a good way?
+Is there further fallout in a good way?

 In other words, does this now transfer to other alliances with these countries as they line against Iranian hegemony in the region?

-Well, I think it's very important for reasons that we got out of the Iran nuclear deal because it was such a bad deal, but also because under cover of that deal, as the president made clear in his speech last Tuesday and any number of other speeches before then, Iran has been marching through the Middle East almost unopposed while the deal's supporters obsess on keeping the deal in place.
+Well, I think it's very important for a lot of reasons that we got out of the Iran nuclear deal because it was such a bad deal, but also because under cover of that deal, as the president made clear in his speech last Tuesday and any number of other speeches before then, Iran has been marching through the Middle East almost unopposed while the deal's supporters obsess on keeping the deal in place.

-I think Israel, the Arab states are uh very much in support of it and I I think the Europeans will come around too.
+I think Israel, the Arab states are very much in support of it.

-I think they were kind of induced by the economic incentives uh the president has taken a lot of those economic incentives away.
+I think they were kind of induced by the economic incentives.

-Now I it works.
+Now, it works.

 I don't know what else to tell you.